MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/predict.md

 ## [Machine learning](#tab/MachineLearning)

 Azure provides advanced machine learning capabilities.
-Quickly and easily build, train, and deploy your machine learning models across the cloud and edge, using Azure Machine Learning, Azure Databricks, and Open Neural Network Exchange (ONNX).
+Quickly and easily build, train, and deploy your machine learning models across the cloud and edge, using Azure Machine Learning.
 Develop models faster using automated machine learning.
 Use tools and frameworks of your choice without being locked in.

-For more information on getting started with Azure Machine Learning, see [What is Azure Machine Learning?](https://docs.microsoft.com/azure/machine-learning/overview-what-is-azure-ml) and [Getting started with your first ML experiment](https://docs.microsoft.com/azure/machine-learning/tutorial-1st-experiment-sdk-setup).
-For more information on the open source model format and runtime for machine learning, see our [ONNX and Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/concept-onnx) documentation.
+For more information on getting started with Azure Machine Learning, see [What is Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/overview-what-is-azure-ml) and [Getting started with your first ML experiment](https://docs.microsoft.com/azure/machine-learning/tutorial-1st-experiment-sdk-setup).
+For more information on the open source model format and runtime for machine learning, see our [ONNX Runtime](http://onnxruntime.ai) documentation.

 ### Action